Mikasa2/SM_EE_TASKS3/README.md

 # SM_EE_TASKS3
-Electronics and electrical path tasks (designing of the analog and digital circuit using tinkercad simulators)
+Electronics and electrical path tasks (Designing electronic circuits for different types of sensors (analog - digital) using tinkercad simulators)

 #TASK1: Design the circuit of Analog
 #TASK2: Design the circuit of Digital